murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 > If your job is not  listed in `squeue`.
 It has finished running.
 It could be have been successful or unsuccessful (i.e. a dreaded bug), but if it is not in the queue, it has run.
 What would have printed to your screen has instead printed into the file `denovo.log`.
 If your job finished running immediately, go check that file to find a bug.
 If your job appear in the queue for more than 10s, you proably set it up correctly, sit back, it is probably time for a break.
 {: .challenge}

- We used a few basic options of sbatch, including time, memory, job names and output log file.
+ We used a few basic options of `sbatch`, including time, memory, job names and output log file.
 In reality, there are many, many, more options.
 Have a quick look at `sbatch --help` out of interest.
 NeSI also has its own handy guide on how to submit a job [here](https://support.nesi.org.nz/hc/en-gb/articles/360000684396-Submitting-your-first-job).

  It is worth noting that we quickly test ran our command above before putting it in a job.
 This is a very important geek hack.
 Jobs can stay in the queue not running for some amount of time.
 If they fail on a typo, you'll have to start again.
 Quickly testing a command before stopping it using `ctrl + c` is a big time saver.